tylertaewook/sstp-hist-cnn/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** tylertaewook, project-orbitron, alitecraft, taewook.kim@columbia.edu
+*** tylertaewook, sstp-hist-cnn, alitecraft, taewook.kim@columbia.edu
 -->